Russia shuts down German media outlet in response to RT block

 Limbourg indicated that if it were a reckoning for the ban on RT, then the response went further, emphasizing in particular that "Russian journalists have valid permission to continue working in Germany, considering the differences between DW, a public service broadcaster , and RT, state broadcaster.”

-"Even if we have to leave the country, we will intensify our informative work," stressed the director of DW, warning that they will not ignore what is happening in Russia and that this situation only reinforces the will of their media outlet to report more and more about the events in this nation.
+"Even if we have to leave the country, we will intensify our informative work," stressed the director of DW, warning that they will not ignore what is happening in Russia and that the situation only reinforces the will of their media outlet to report more and more about the events in the country.

-"This is another sign that the Russian government is not interested in freedom of the press and freedom of opinion," said Limbourg, while indicating that they will take legal action to try to reverse this veto.

 RELATED CONTENT